DrozmotiX/ioBroker.wled/README.md

 (this is an personal Donate link for DutchmanNL, no relation to the ioBroker Project !)
 [![Donate](https://raw.githubusercontent.com/iobroker-community-adapters/ioBroker.wled/master/admin/button.png)](http://paypal.me/DutchmanNL)

+## What is Sentry.io and what is reported to the servers of that company?
+Sentry.io is a service for developers to get an overview about errors from their applications.
+And exactly this is implemented in this adapter.

+When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
+When you allowed iobroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
+This allows Sentry to group errors and show how many unique users are affected by such an error.
+All of this helps me to provide error free adapters that basically never crashs.

 # Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ## __WORK IN PROGRESS__
 -->

+### __WORK IN PROGRESS__ - Add support for WLED 0.10.2
+* (DutchmanNL) Support WLED 0.10.2, new state definitions implemented
+* (DutchmanNL) Update state definitions
+* (DutchmanNL) Remove log messages for missing states (Sentry report only)

 ### 0.5.2 (2020-08-29)
 * (DutchmanNL) Bugfix : Add missing Attributes with WLED 0.10.0